 Create Angular alerts and confirmation dialogs by using built-in functions.

-Dialog supports right-to-left rendering.
-Users can change the text direction and layout of the dialog from right to left.
-It improves the user experience and accessibility for users who uses RTL languages.
+The Angular dialog component supports right-to-left (RTL) rendering.
+Users can change the text direction and layout of the dialog component from right to left.
+This improves the user experience and accessibility for those who use RTL languages.

 Fully supports WAI-ARIA accessibility, which helps dialogs be accessed by on-screen readers and assistive devices.

 Follows WAI-ARIA Best Practices for implementing keyboard interaction.

 The UI element visuals such as foreground color, background color, line spacing, text, and images were designed based on the WCAG 2.0 standard.